zyf0717/zyf0717.github.io/_posts/2020-05-06-learnings-from-codewars.markdown

 categories: jekyll update
 ---

-For the past few weeks I consistently find myself logging back on to [Codewars](https://www.codewars.com/) whenever I have some time to spare.
-For the most part, the katas (puzzles/challenges) on codewars are decent, and the difficulty ratings are mostly accurate.
+For the past few weeks I consistently found myself logging back in to [Codewars](https://www.codewars.com/) whenever I have some time to spare.
+Most of the katas (puzzles/challenges) on codewars are decent written by the community, and the indicative difficulty ratings are reasonably accurate.

-To me, the most attractive feature of Codewars is the flexibility it provides -- Codewars currently supports over 50 programming languages (some in beta), including R, Julia and SQL.
-This allows me to practice virtually every language I am interested in (or might be interested in) on a single platform.
+Personally, the most attractive feature of Codewars is language flexibility -- Codewars currently supports over 50 programming languages (some in beta), including R, Julia and SQL.
+I can use and practice virtually every language I am interested in (or might be interested in in the near future) on a single platform.

-After 100+ katas on Codewars, I set out below some of my key learnings.
+After 100+ katas on Codewars, the following are my thoughts and takeaways.

-## 1. Learning a new language
+## 1. Picking up a new language

 The fastest way to learn a new languages is to use it to solve problems, or *learning-by-doing*.
 This forces learners to pick up syntax, check documentations, and maybe conduct other research in order to implement solutions.
 This is sometimes done with minimal pre-existing knowledge.